 The Gross Disposable Household Income (GDHI) statistics provide a more complete picture of income, as these consider a broad range of income types (including benefits and pensions) and also account for taxes and other social contributions.
-There was some growth in incomes even through the economic downturn, but the latest data, for 2015, showed that income per head has fallen (see chart below).
-Furthermore, most of the income growth that occurred in the last ten years has not been as a high as growth across the UK as a whole.
+There was some growth in incomes even through the economic downturn, but most of the income growth that occurred in the last ten years has not been as a high as growth across the UK as a whole.
 This income gap has widened as a consequence, as it has for the Leeds City Region (see graph below).
 These estimates are produced at current prices, which means the effect of inflation has not been removed.

 Source: ONS Annual gross disposable household income (nomis API)

 Over the past decade, inflation (measured across the United Kingdom as a whole) has affected commodities and services to differing degrees.
 Clothing has actually fallen in price and the costs of recreation and culture have remained fairly static.
 The costs of transport and food rose markedly between 2006 and 2013, then remained fairly steady, but then increased again in 2017.
 The costs of education (mainly attributable to university tuition fees) have seen by far the largest increases and are continuing to climb.
 Within housing costs, inflation has been highest for electricity and gas.
 Council Tax inflation has been fairly low, held back since 2012 by a Government imposed 2% cap on annual increases.
 In the last couple of years, however, Council Tax bills have risen further to accommodate the adult social care precept.